BlocksAI/BlocksAI-backend/README.md

 # BlocksAI-backend

 ## Set up Virtual Environment
-python -m venv .venv
+python -m venv .venv\n
-.venv/Scripts/activate
+.venv/Scripts/activate\n
 You should now see (.venv) at the start of your terminal prompt

 ## Install dependencies